jeevanchavan/Snake-Game/README.md

 # Snake-Game
-I have created a snake game to improve my js logic which helps to improve.
+I have created a snake game to improve my js logic.